open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 ```
 The `TXT` record indicates that a RSA-encrypted `DKIM` signature has been added for the domain foobar.com with the specified public key which is BASE64-Encoded.
 More information about the DNS entry for `DKIM` can be found in the [RFC-6376, Section 7.5](https://tools.ietf.org/html/rfc6376#section-7.5).

-When an e-mail is being sent from a domain that has DKIM signature enabled, then the respecive header will appear on the mail message indicating that.
+When an e-mail is being sent from a domain that has DKIM signature enabled, then the respective header will appear on the mail message indicating that.

 ```mail
 Delivered-To: alice@aliceland.com